cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 cy.get('input').its('value')
 ```

-You can learn more about {% url "interacting with DOM elements in our official documentation" https://docs.cypress.io/guides/core-concepts/interacting-with-elements.html %}.
+You can learn more about {% url "interacting with DOM elements in our official documentation" interacting-with-elements %}.

 ## Assertions